tamerfrombk/muka/README.md

 1. Specifying a recursion depth
    - As of now, `muka` does a full recursive search of the specified directory.
-2. File filtering
-   - As of now, `muka` looks for duplicates in all files under the specified directory.

 ## Contributing